Debjani95/azure-docs/articles/healthcare-apis/fhir/fhir-versioning-policy-and-history-management.md

 > [!NOTE]
 > Changing the versioning policy to `no-version` has no effect on existing resource history.
 If history needs to be removed for resources, use the [$purge-history](purge-history.md) operation.
+>
+> For Azure API for FHIR, Creating a support ticket is currently required to disable version history, as this capability is not provided directly on the blade.

 ## Configuring versioning policy